 When it comes to Christmas time and the entire holiday season, Disney knows how to do it right!
 During the Christmas season Disney World has over the top holiday decorations and perfectly themed entertainment and parades.

-Don’t forget all the trimmings of sights, sounds, and smells of the holidays all around the entire Disney property.
+You will find all the holiday trimmings – sights, sounds, and smells of the holidays all around the entire Disney property.
 Disney gives us a multi-sensory experience.
 It is truly the best time to come to Disney World!

 If you are making plans to be at Disney World during the holidays and want to make sure you are there with Disney Christmas decor bringing you into the holiday season, read on.